Asphalt Restoration Solutions: What to Know

 For this article, I’d like to focus on the Restoration Chapter of an imaginary Asphalt Pavement Owner’s Manual.
-Asphalt restoration is critical to the proper care of any asset, and roads are no exception.
+Being aware of asphalt restoration solutions is critical to the proper care of any asset, and roads are no exception.
 I imagine the chapter would read something like this.

 Asphalt Pavement Owner’s Manual

 If you choose not to perform standard preventive maintenance on your pavement it could result in expensive repairs down the road (pun intended).

 Best practices for assets whether they are cars, houses or roads, always include specific routine maintenance to be performed “at the right time.”
 To ensure the longevity of your asphalt roadway, and thereby the lowest cost of ownership for this asset, follow these best practice guidelines.

 Congrats, you just pulled your pavement off the lot!

 Your typical one-year warranty from the asphalt paving contractor will soon expire.
 Since the quality of resurfacing projects is very application dependent, inspecting the pavement at around 10 to 11 months is key to catching any possible workmanship or material defects.
 Such problems may have been overlooked at project completion or may be just now appearing.